 - Look up at the topline… so you can evaluate your horse’s body position and responsiveness to your cues.

-- Keep the horse forward…by extending your arm and moving with him.
+- Keep the horse forward…by extending your arm and moving with it.
 If you find that you are moving too much sideways, pick a point on the fence or put up a marker in a diagonal line from your starting point.
 Keep your horse moving forward and laterally as you aim for this point.

 - Relax… it takes some practice to coordinate both you and your horse’s movements in this maneuver.
 Be patient.
 When beginning this lesson only do a few steps of this maneuver at a time, the walk straight ahead for a few steps, stop and reposition the aids for the maneuver, and ask again.
 Build up until you can easily yield from the middle of the paddock back to the fence.
 With practice your horse will yield on command without the need for the fence.
 Praise your horse when he responds to your request.